-More than 95% of spinal conditions DON'T need surgery and Physiotherapy is key to regaining your normal active lifestyle.
-We can help you achieve this by reducing your pain and increasing your mobility and strength.
-It is also important to identify your individual causes of the problem, educating you on ways to avoid future trouble.
-Back pain can be caused by stress, anxiety can increase muscle tension.
-The back contains a variety of muscles that are known to tense during which can cause mild to severe pain.
+Chronic low back pain usually involves a disc problem, joint problem or an irritated nerve root, however, More than 95% of spinal conditions DON'T need surgery and Physiotherapy is key to regaining your normal active lifestyle.
+It can depend upon your medical history, however, if you are suffering from persistent pain in the lower back we can help you achieve this by reducing your pain and increasing your mobility and strength.
+This assistance can help with pain management reducing the stiffness caused by swelling of an intervertebral disc.
+It is also important to identify your individual causes of the problem, educating you on ways to avoid future trouble and highlighting the causes of back pain. .Back pain symptoms can be caused by prolonged poor posture, stress, anxiety can increase muscle tension and pain symptoms.
+The area contains a variety of muscles that are known to tense during which can cause mild to severe pain.

-This usually has a postural or degenerative cause and will respond well to Physiotherapy and self management.
+This usually has a postural or degenerative cause and will respond well to Physiotherapy and self-management.

 Occasionally things are more serious and may require further investigation.
-If you present with any of the following, your Physiotherapist may need to refer you for an MRI, either directly if you are self funding or via your GP or A&E department if very urgent
+If you present with any of the following, your Physiotherapist may need to refer you for an MRI, either directly if you are self-funding or via your GP or A&E department if very urgent

 Towards the end of treatment, we may recommend local exercise classes or gym that may help continue your recovery.
 We can also refer you to a service locally that can offer support in weight loss and getting into exercise should you need support in this area